center-for-threat-informed-defense/attack-flow/docs/overview.rst

    <https://www.linkedin.com/showcase/center-for-threat-informed-defense/>`__ or email
    us `ctid@mitre-engenuity.org <mailto:ctid@mitre-engenuity.org>`__ and let us know how you're using Attack Flow and what ideas you have to improve it.
-4. :newsgroup:`Spread the word!` A standard succeeds only when members of the community get excited and adopt it in their own work.
+4. :newsgroup:`Spread the word!` Our goals is to get members of the community excited about Attack Flow and adopt it in their own work.
 Attack Flow is open source and royalty-free, so go ahead and share it to your professional network!

 Deep Dive